Start the New Year with ‘Collective Learning’ Favorites

 Author:

-Here are five resources our Magic Canoe staff found this year that oriented us to the moment, and to a promising future.
+Here are five resources our Magic Canoe staff found in 2025 that oriented us to the moment, and to a promising future.

-As we step closer to the new year and dream of creating radical change, our Magic Canoe team shares five resources that have helped prepare us for the time we’re living in, and the work that lies ahead.
+As we step into the new year and dream of creating radical change, our Magic Canoe team shares five resources that are helping prepare us for the time we’re living in, and the work that lies ahead.

 1) Re-Seeding Imaginations – Substack newsletter by Rowen White about a multispecies re-enchanting of the future